Ischnocolus valentinus

-Ischnocolus valentinus is a small, old-world tarantula.
-It is found in Spain, Italy, Morocco, Algeria, Tunisia and Libya.
-It is the only species of true tarantula to occur in continental Europe.
+Ischnocolus valentinus is a small, Old World tarantula.
+It is found in Spain, Sicily, Morocco, Algeria, Tunisia, Libya, and Western Sahara.
+It is the only species of true tarantula to occur in continental Europe, and one of two to occur in Europe along with Chaetopelma lymberakisi.
 It is the type species of the genus Ischnocolus.
 It is found in Mediterranean scrub with oaks and bushes, hiding under large flattish stones.
-The species originally called the tarantula in Europe is Lycosa tarantula, a large species of wolf spider.